colibri17/back-to-office/README.md

    2. _preference days_ - The resources are allowed to choose what are the days to come back and what are the days to not come back.
 The optimization algorithm finds solutions which agree with these preferences.
    3. _linearization constraints_ - Since we want the problem to be linear, non-linear variables are linearized by introducing some extra constraints.
+   This allows to use a linear optimizer making the problem easier to solve optimally.

 As the terms in the objective functions, the constraint types can be customized according to the user preferences and needs.
 For example, you might want to remove the preference day constraints, or add some more.
 Also, notice that according to the needs some terms added to the objective function